Martin-Ringman/Airbnb-Price-Predictions/README.md

 Future work could extend this analysis to predict booking frequency or occupancy rates, offering valuable insights for prospective hosts.
 With a more complete dataset, these models could become powerful tools for pricing and market analysis in the Airbnb ecosystem.

 ## Contact
-For questions or collaboration, feel free to reach
+For questions or collaboration, feel free to reach out.